 The monitoring plan includes gathering quantifiable data seasonally to evaluate the effectiveness of the enhancement plan.
 It is predicted that the wildlife enhancement plan will bring about higher species diversity, healthier animals and larger population numbers.
 To the extent that these predictions will not occur, studies will be conducted to establish the cause, and rectification measures will be taken.
 For example, if creating a vegetation buffer between elk range and a building site indicates a dwindling of elk numbers, the next step will involve changing either the composition or the extent (the width) of the buffer, or its configuration.
-By the same token, if human activity near a building site indicates disturbance to nearby wildlife, revegetation and water catchment may be implemented to rectify this trend, where possible.
+By the same token, if human activity near a building site indicates disturbance to nearby wildlife.